-M.A. students are required to successfully complete a minimum of 300-hour practicum after they have completed the first year required courses and usually after their M.A. thesis proposal has been approved by their M.A.
+M.A. students are required to successfully complete a minimum of 300-hour in-house Psychology Clinic-based comprehensive assessment practicum after they have completed the first year required courses and usually after their M.A. thesis proposal has been approved by their M.A.
 Thesis Committee.